Expensify/App/docs/articles/expensify-classic/get-paid-back/reports/Create-A-Report.md

 Tap the **+** icon.
 Choose your desired report type.

+**Note:** If your workspace has Instant Submit set as the Scheduled Submit frequency, you can’t create a new report if you already have a report that is currently in the Processing state.

 # How to edit a report

 ## Adding expenses to a report